 Kehilla offers adult classes, learning events and other study opportunities, reflecting the interests and goals identified by congregants.
 If you have an interest in learning in a particular area, or would like to volunteer to help make these opportunities possible, we welcome your email to firstname.lastname@example.org.
 Please scroll down for current offerings.

 Kehilla’s Hebrew Prayers and Songs Focus on Elul and High Holy Days

 Taught by: Bracha Stone

-Join Bracha for these 5 classes designed to help you better appreciate the meaning and poetry of the Hebrew that we enjoy at Kehilla’s services.
-(Special emphasis will be on Saturday morning services and Friday night Kabbalat Shabbat services.)
-Classes will be held via Zoom on these dates: April 26, May 9, May 23, June 6 and June 20.
-Register Here
+Join Bracha Stone for this class that is designed to help you better appreciate the meaning and poetry of the Hebrew that we enjoy at Kehilla’s services.
+(Special emphasis will be on Elul and the High Holy Days).
+Classes will be held via Zoom on these dates: August 8, August 22, September 5 and September 19.
+Learn More Here

 Essentials of Judaism – NEXT Series in Oct.
 2021